 The story gets really cool when the Goblin King shows up, takes Liesl’s sister, and alters reality so nobody remembers the sister exists.
 Liesl’s grandmother is also super

 creepy awesome with her cryptic warnings.
-The Goblin King tells Liesl she has to play his game and bring her sister back to her world by the next full moon.
+Basically, the Goblin King tells Liesl she has to play his game and bring her sister back to her world by the next full moon.
 Lots of weird, cool stuff in the goblin world follows and it’s clear that if a mortal stays there they basically die and can never return to their own world.
-“The longer you stay the sooner you leave.”

 And it’s basically impossible to not picture David Bowie.

-Anyways, I really did enjoy this book a lot!
-The writing’s wonderful and a retelling of Labyrinth is a really clever idea.
 I was a little confused at the ending because it’s just… over.
 It felt like someone pulled the plug on the story.
 But thank you to everyone in the comments for telling mere there’s another book coming!
-If it’s really a companion novel about her brother, I am 200% more into it because he was my favorite character!!
-His story was adorable and I definitely want more about him.
+If it’s really a companion novel about her brother, I am SO excited because he was my favorite character.
+I definitely want more about him.

 Thank you to the publisher for sending me an ARC.